3 Ways Alcoholic Drinks Damage Your Oral Health

 Saliva works to wash away sugars from drinks and food continuously while in healthy amounts, but when this saliva is not available sugar sticks to the teeth causing more plaque than it would have normally.

 To make matters worse, alcoholics sometimes have poor personal hygiene, and this usually extends to things like regular flossing and teeth brushing.
 Toothaches are the most common early warning sign of tooth decay.
 If extensive oral pain is noticed it is best to bring this up to a dentist in order to gain some control over the situation.
+This would be the right time to view alcohol rehab options and choose the one best fitted for your needs.
+This transition means you can never have a drink again, but guarantees that you will never have to experience the oral pain that comes from alcohol consumption.

 • Gum Disease